Kings & Queens

 Edward is accepted as overlord by Ragnald ruler of the Viking Kingdom of York

-Edward's sister Aethlfleda of Mercia attacks and conquers most of Wales
+Edward's sister Aethelflaed of Mercia attacks and conquers most of Wales

 Vikings establish settlements at Dublin and Waterford in Ireland

-Edward becomes ruler of Mercia following the death of his sister Aethlfleda
+Edward becomes ruler of Mercia following the death of his sister Aethelflaed

 Edward takes East Anglia from the Danes